Table of Contents

 (kl/set-in-state company-active-map (kbd "C-w") 'evil-delete-backward-word))

-Note: If you define some of these functions in your own layer, be sure that the keyboard-layout layer is placed after it in the dotspacemacs-configuration-layers list.
+Note: If you define some of these functions in your own layer, then make sure that the keyboard-layout layer is placed after it in the dotspacemacs-configuration-layers list.

-This package first switch traditional hjkl movement keys with their equivalent in destination layout, and then try to correct the bugs introduced by these changes in other parts of Spacemacs.
-This layer only tries to do these changes when the letters are used for doing a movement.
+This package first swaps the traditional hjkl movement keys, with their equivalent keys in the destination layout.
+It then tries to correct the bugs, that were introduced by these changes in other parts of Spacemacs.
+This layer only tries to make these changes when the letters are used for movements.

-The equivalent remapping is also made for uppercase letters, CTRL+KEY, META+KEY and leaders keybindings (SPC …) whenever it makes sense to make such changes.
+The equivalent remapping is also made for uppercase letters, CTRL+KEY, META+KEY and leader key bindings such as (SPC …), whenever it makes sense.

-In some cases the key remapping will not follow these conventions, mainly because there are better alternatives, or because some moves don't make sense.
+In some cases the remapped keys won't follow these conventions, mainly because there are better alternatives, or because some movements don't make sense.

-The keyboard-layouts available with this layer are the following:
+The following keyboard-layouts are available with this layer:

 bepo-logo.png

-bepo is a keyboard layout optimized for the French language.
+Bepo is a keyboard layout that's optimized for the French language.

 • c → h